o5carmartinezm/getdata-009_project/codebook.md

 Feature Selection
 =================
-* There are a big set of data collected from the accelerometers from the Samsung Galaxy S smartphone.
-Collected by sbujects doing different activities.
+* There are a big set of data collected from the accelerometers from the Samsung Galaxy S smartphone, by subjects doing different activities.
+I pretend to summarize this data.

 * Raw data is the features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-The raw data will be cleaned and summarice in a tidy data.All the variables and de description of the experiment are descirves in the following link.
+All the variables and the description of the experiment are descrives in the following [[https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip|link]].

 The source data for the project is: